-- 1. Siblings who live in the LAUSD boundaries - 2.
-Employees' children who live in the LAUSD boundaries (total # of employees' children not to exceed 10% of total enrollment of Charter School) - 3.
-Other students who live in the LAUSD boundaries - 4.
-Siblings who reside outside the LAUSD boundaries - 5.
-Employees' children who live outside the LAUSD boundaries (total # of employees' children not to exceed 10% of total enrollment of Charter School) - 6.
-Other students who reside outside the LAUSD boundaries
+- 1. Siblings who live in the PSC attendance boundaries - 2.
+Employees' children who live in the PSC attendance boundaries (total # of employees' children not to exceed 10% of total enrollment of Charter School) - 3.
+Other students who live in the PSC attendance boundaries - 4.
+Siblings who reside outside the PSC attendance boundaries but reside within LAUSD boundaries - 5.
+Employees' children who reside outside the PSC attendance boundaries but reside within LAUSD boundaries (total # of employees' children not to exceed 10% of total enrollment of Charter School) - 6.
+Other students who reside outside the PSC attendance boundaries but reside within LAUSD boundaries - 7.
+Siblings who reside outside of LAUSD boundaries